|Country:||United States of America (USA)|

 Purchase Talus Hops

-Talus hops are available to be purchased from multiple suppliers.
+Talus hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Talus Hops
+Origin and Geneology of the Talus Hop

 Talus is the daughter of Sabro (HBC 438) and was open pollinated.